by N.A Miller

 Tom glanced at the clock on the wall, and it read '05:30'

 Tom gathered up the papers and put them in the briefcase and he took it to the locker room with him.
-He placed it his locker and quickly changed into his flight suit.
+He placed it in his locker and quickly changed into his flight suit.
 It was smooth black, with many sensors all over it.
 Sensors that would monitor every vital function of his body.
-His helmet was streamline and also black in color with a haze covered gray visor.
+His helmet was streamlined and also black with a haze-covered gray visor.

 “Okay.
 Stage one.”
-Tom thought, as he grimaced tightly as he peered at the mirror.
+Tom thought as he grimaced tightly as peered at the mirror.
 His suit was thin like a P-suit, but much sturdier like a space suit.
-It was a new designed that could and was created by NASA for the extreme mach speeds that he would encounter.
+It was a new design that could and was created by NASA for the extreme mach speeds that he would encounter.

 “Something right out of Buck Rogers.”
-Tom thought, and grinned at the mirror before he grabbed his helmet, leaving the locker room.
+Tom thought and grinned at the mirror before he grabbed his helmet, and left the locker room.

-Little did he know that he would engaged into the world of the twilight zone.
+Little did he know that he would be engaged in the world of the twilight zone.

-“Base to Mother one, cleared for power up and for departure to the test range.”
+“Base to Mother one, cleared for power up and departure to the test range.”
 A voice said on the radio.
 Tom felt the engines of the massive bomber powering up and he managed a grimace as he forced himself to relax.
-He clicked the switch on the cockpit dash board that would signal his status to the mother ship.
+He clicked the switch on the cockpit dashboard that would signal his status to the mother ship.